Skip to main content

 Older people are valuable members of society, with rich and varied histories, characteristics, identities, interests and life experiences.

-A person’s diversity* does not define who they are, but it is critical that providers recognise and embrace each person’s diversity* and who they are holistically as a person, and that this drives how providers and workers engage with older people and deliver their care and services.
+A person’s diversity does not define who they are, but it is critical that providers recognise and embrace each person’s diversity and who they are holistically as a person, and that this drives how providers and aged care workers engage with older people and deliver their funded aged care services.

 Key tasks